alejandrogzi/chainify/README.md

 # Chainify

 **Chainify** is a solution for generating pairwise genome alignment chain plots using UCSC's Genome Browser in a Box (GBiB).
-This tool can be used to create ready-to-plot alignments for specific genes or gene lists.
+This tool can be used to create ready-to-plot alignments for specific gene(s), chromosomes and complete genomes.

 ## Usage